brandtkeller/personal-blog/content/posts/homelab/week-of-fauxpilot.md

 My thoughts?

 There doesn't seem to be a lot of activity in the community and we well know there have been a mass of advances in the model community as of this year.
-FauxPilot works well and I've been enjoying it as a means to put my otherwide idle GPU to use.
+FauxPilot works well and I've been enjoying it as a means to put my otherwise idle GPU to use.

 ## Next Steps

-Personally I'm going to keep experimenting with FauxPilot and other technologies in the self-hosted / airgapped codegen space.
+Personally I'm going to keep experimenting with FauxPilot and other technologies in the self-hosted / air-gapped codegen space.
 Subjectively seeing if I can perceive any differences across technologies but also continuing to learn more about the inner-workings of models.
 There is a lot to digest here.

 Optimally I'd love to get more hardware to support larger models and incorporate a codegen assistant as something attuned to a "serverless" experience, Thinking KNative and some codegen backend.